Intro Seminars

 Open to all international applicants; non-EU applicants should consider time zone differences

-Weekly Commitment: For the 8 course weeks, about 5 hours per week, including 2 hours for readings, 1 hour for exercises, and 2 hours for discussion sessions.
+Weekly Commitment: For the 4 course weeks, about 5 hours per week, including 2 hours for readings, 1 hour for exercises, and 2 hours for discussion sessions.
 Flexibility is provided during exam periods.
-The optional 4-week project phase after the main course will consist of independent worka and time commitment will depend on the project that you choose to pursue.

 English proficiency is required; the reading materials are in English, discussions might be held in other languages, depending on participant availability